comunitaria/Patio/README.md

-# Supervecina's Smart Community Brain
+# Patio Smart Community Brain

 This repository contains the software expected to be running on Smart Community Brain, the IOT Hub developed by [Supervecina](https://www.supervecina.com) .
 It is currently using Raspberry Pi hardware, but can be replaced by an Omega2 LTE or similar.